 SIAKI: You might feel that same feeling before you go on stage.

-MOLLY BLOOM: When you're nervous and excited about anything really, that butterfly feeling comes from a reaction to stress that's called fight or flight.
+MOLLY BLOOM: When you're nervous and excited about anything, really, that butterfly feeling comes from a reaction to stress that's called fight or flight.

-SIAKI: We evolved to be ready to spring into action anytime we encountered stress because it probably meant running away or fighting a predator.
+SIAKI: We evolved to be ready to spring into action anytime we encountered stress, because it probably meant running away or fighting a predator.

-MOLLY BLOOM: But since we're also social creatures, meaning we need other people to survive, stress that comes from social situations triggers that same survival response in us.
+MOLLY BLOOM: But since we're also social creatures, meaning, we need other people to survive, stress that comes from social situations triggers that same survival response in us.

-MOLLY BLOOM: That can be stressful, and that causes your body to get ready for fight or flight.
+MOLLY BLOOM: That can be stressful.
+And that causes your body to get ready for fight or flight.

 SIAKI: Which means the blood rushes away from your stomach and into your muscles.
 That makes your stomach feel fluttery.